pretix/pretix/doc/admin/maintainance.rst

 Performance monitoring
 ----------------------

-If you to generate detailled performance statistics of your pretix installation, there is an endpoint at ``https://pretix.mydomain.com/metrics`` (no slash at the end) which returns a number of values in the text format understood by monitoring tools like Prometheus_.
+If you want to generate detailed performance statistics of your pretix installation, there is an endpoint at ``https://pretix.mydomain.com/metrics`` (no slash at the end) which returns a number of values in the text format understood by monitoring tools like Prometheus_.
 This data is only collected and exposed if you enable it in the :ref:`metrics-settings` section of your